tuebachdinh/project-red-cross-main/README.md

 # Volunteer Matching System (VMS)

 ## Overview
 The Volunteer Matching System (VMS) is a database-driven application designed to match volunteers with volunteering opportunities based on their skills, interests, and travel readiness.
-This project is developed as part of the **CS-A1155 Databases for Data Science 2024** course at Aalto University in collaboration with the Finnish Red Cross (FRC).
+This project is developed at **Aalto University** in collaboration with the **Finnish Red Cross (FRC).**

 ## Team Members
 - Xuan Loc Le